 Behold, children are a heritage from the Lord, the fruit of the womb a reward. – Psalm 127:3

 The Jubilee nursery serves children up to the age of 4.
-We have three nurseries—birth to 24-months, 2-year-olds, and 3-year-olds.
-One team leader and three other volunteers staff the nursery each week along with occasional youth helpers.
+We currently have one nursery for all children ages 3 and younger, with a maximum capacity of twelve children.
+Three volunteers staff the nursery each week along with occasional youth helpers.

 During the service, the nursery will provide a place for safe free play, a small snack, simple songs, a Bible story lesson, and intentional prayer for each child.
-Nursery volunteers will provide snack, diaper changes, and potty trips for your children unless you specify otherwise.
-We’d like to use text messages as a non-intrusive beeper system during service.
-Please provide your phone number during check-in so we can use it to text you if your child is upset or if you’ve indicated you’d like to perform diaper duties.
-Please keep your cell phone on vibrate!
+Nursery volunteers will provide snack and diaper changes for your children unless you specify otherwise.
+We have a pager system which we use to contact parents if their child is upset or if they have indicated they’d like to perform diaper duties.

 – The nursery will check all diapers, but will only change soiled diapers.

 – The nursery will notify a parent if their child has been crying continuously for more than 10 minutes.

 – To learn more about our policies designed for the protection of your children, you can read our Child Protection Policy here.

 For the health and well-being of all our children, we ask that sick children remain with their parents during the church service.

 A child is considered sick if the following symptoms have been present within the past 24 hours:

 – diarrhea not related to medication or food reaction

 – yellow or green discharge from nose or eyes